 You never find the important papers.
 The kids’ homework always seems to get lost somewhere between their bag and the kitchen table.

 You forget appointments and can’t remember the last time you had your hair done.

 The school called again because you forgot to send in the permission forms and was it trash pickup today?
 You forgot.
 Again.

 Life is spinning out of control and you have got to get a grip on it.

 How are you going to ever find a way to organize the chaos that family life is?

 You need a family command center.

-21 Family Command Center Ideas That Will Transform Your Life
+21 Family Command Center Ideas That Will Instantly Organize Your Life

 Run, not walk to the store to pick up the necessary supplies and utilize the weekend to make it happen.